 |The YunoHost interface.|

 YunoHost bills itself as a “server operating system aiming to make self-hosting accessible to everyone.”
 There are a number of officially-supported “apps” for installing various programs, such as Baikal, Nextcloud, WordPress, Zerobin, and more.

 As with Vesta, you can administer your VPS via the YunoHost web interface or the command line.

 YunoHost officially supports Debian 8.x.

 YunoHost is coded primarily in Python and is under an open source GPL license.
-Code is available on GitHub.
+The code is available on GitHub.

 |The Froxlor interface.|